rsyncOSX/RsyncOSXdocs/content/post/RsyncOSXDocs.md

 author = "RsyncOSX"
 title = "How to use RsyncOSX"
 date = "2020-04-24"
-description = "Some start info about using RsyncOSX." tags = ["documents"] categories = ["userdoc"] images  = ["images/RsyncOSX/master/intro/main.png"]
+description = "If you want some more info about RsyncOSX there are some resources on this page." tags = ["documents"] categories = ["userdoc"] images  = ["images/RsyncOSX/master/intro/main.png"]
 +++
+### What is RsyncOSX?

 RsyncOSX is a GUI ontop of the command line utility rsync.
+No more no less.
 Rsync is a file-based synchronization and backup tool.
+RsyncOSX supports both synchronize and snapshot tasks.
 There is no custom solution for the synchronized archive.
-You can quit utilizing RsyncOSX (and rsync) at any time and still have access to all synchronized files.
+And you can quit utilizing RsyncOSX (and rsync) at any time and still have access to all synchronized files.

  - [getting and installing RsyncOSX](/post/rsyncosx/)
  - [there is a changelog](/post/changelog/)